dstuck/podcast_publisher_site/README.md

 # podcast_publisher_site
-Code for a site allowing you to view files in ftp, host them in podbean, and publish them to a word press blog.
+Code for a django site allowing you to view files in ftp, host them in podbean, and publish them to a word press blog.